Mary Ellen Weber: STS-101

 Weber was mission specialist 1 on the crew of STS-101.

 Atlantis launched from Kennedy Space Center Launch Complex 39B May 19, 2000, 10:11 UTC.
 STS-101 was the third Shuttle mission devoted to International Space Station construction—a critical mission, with no mission to the fledgling Station in over a year and batteries failing.
 The crew repaired and installed electrical and life-support components, both inside and out, and boosted the Station to a safe orbit.
 Weber was a flight deck crew member for launch, landing and Station rendezvous, drove Atlantis' 60-foot robotic arm to maneuver spacewalk crewmembers along the Station surface, and directed the logistics and transfer of over three thousand pounds of equipment.
 She also developed new crew checklists for engine failures during ascent and new procedures for robotic arm operations.
 The STS-101 mission—the subject of an A&E documentary, Mission Possible—was completed with successful landing at the Shuttle Landing Facility May 29, 2000, 06:20 UTC after 155 orbits of the Earth, after traveling 4.1 million miles in 236 hours and 9 minutes.

 Post-NASA career

 Weber is currently with Stellar Strategies, LLC, providing consulting services in strategies for operations in high-stakes business ventures, technology communications, and legislative strategy.
 She is also a speaker, with over twenty years of experience with a wide range of audiences and venues.

 Prior to STELLAR Strategies, Weber was vice president for Government Affairs and Policy for nine years at the University of Texas Southwestern Medical Center in Dallas, Texas.

 Personal life

-Weber is married to Dr. Jerome Elkind who is originally from Bayonne, New Jersey.
+Weber is married to Jerome Elkind, who is originally from Bayonne, New Jersey.

 Having logged nearly 6,000 skydives, Weber is an active skydiver, with 13 silver and bronze medals to date at the U.S. National Skydiving Championships and a world record in 2002 for the largest freefall formation with 300 skydivers.
 In addition, she is an instrument-rated pilot, a skier, and a scuba diver.